Our Journey

 The Central Minnesota Youth Orchestra inspires and prepares its students to become passionate leaders in their community or school programs by being a good example through music preparation, listening to instructions, and enhancing their musical knowledge and instrumental skills.

-In the Beginning - Day 1
+In the Beginning: 2013 - 2014

 Several students in the region do not have a school orchestra program or a program that offers orchestra levels based on experience and ability.
 CMYO has filled this need by offering three ensembles that places skills in a range that allows students to achieve a balanced proficiency along with other students of a similar skill level.